dmr-capstone/fiscal-shock/CONTRIBUTING.md

 ## Branches
 Push to master has been disabled, so you should not be able to push your code directly to the master branch, even via force push.
 All new code should be written inside of a branch.
 While it is not necessary, it would be helpful if you prefaced branch names with "feature/" or "bugfix/".

 Unless you are helping another team member, don't work on the same branch as someone else.
-If you do work on the same branch as someone, make sure you have their permission and the latest code from that branch, preferrably by asking the other team member to push any finished code to the remote repository.
+If you do work on the same branch as someone, make sure you have their permission and the latest code from that branch, preferably by asking the other team member to push any finished code to the remote repository.

 ## Formatting
 - Blocks of code should be formatted so that each nested block is tabbed forward another set of spaces.